+(1a) A person entering a Monday lotto draw or a Wednesday lotto draw may, in conjunction with each entry in that game, submit one entry in the super 66 draw to be held on the Saturday next following the purchase of the entry.

+(1b) If an entry is used to enter both a Monday lotto draw and a Wednesday lotto draw and super 66, the subscriber will be entered once in the super 66 draw to be held on the Saturday next following the first of the lotto draws in that pair.

 (2) A person entering powerball or Soccer Pools in a particular week may, in conjunction with each entry in that game, submit one entry in the super 66 draw to be held on the Saturday following the day on which that lotto or pools draw is to be held.

-(3) A subscriber may choose to enter one, 2, 4, 8 or 10 super 66 games as part of each entry in super 66.
+(3) A subscriber may choose to enter one, 2, 4, 8 or 10 super 66 games as part of each oral request for an entry in super 66.

+(3a) A subscriber who enters a super 66 draw by marking an entry coupon is limited to selecting one of the choices of numbers of games of super 66 that are marked on the entry coupon.

 (4) A subscriber may enter a super 66 draw by —

-(a) marking the appropriate box on an entry coupon for Saturday lotto, powerball or Soccer Pools; or
+(a) marking the appropriate box on an entry coupon for Saturday lotto, Monday lotto, Wednesday lotto, powerball or Soccer Pools; or

-(b) requesting the required number of super 66 games when making an oral request for entry in Saturday lotto, powerball or Soccer Pools,
+(b) requesting the required number of super 66 games when making an oral request for entry in Saturday lotto, Monday lotto, Wednesday lotto, powerball or Soccer Pools,

 and paying $1.00 for each super 66 game to be entered.